-Professor Barber's current research focuses on asset pricing, behavioral finance, and gender.
+Professor Barber's research focuses on asset pricing, behavioral finance, and private equity.
 He has written numerous scholarly articles, which have appeared in top academic publications including the Journal of Finance, Journal of Financial Economics, Review of Financial Studies, Journal of Political Economy, Quarterly Journal of Economics, American Sociological Review, Journal of Financial and Quantitative Analysis, and the Financial Analyst Journal.
 His research has been covered extensively in the financial press, including Business Week, Time, The Wall Street Journal, ABC News, NBC Nightly News, CNN, CNNfn, and CNBC.

 Professor Barber received his Ph.D. in finance from the University of Chicago in 1991.
 He received an MBA from the University of Chicago and a B.S. in Economics from the University of Illinois.